 International Education Week (IEW) is typically held during the third week in November.
 Rice University has participated for many years in IEW as a way to celebrate our international students and scholars who come from all around the globe, and many other globalization initiatives across the university, helping to make Rice an internationally diverse and culturally rich campus.
 As Rice's IEW celebrations continue to evolve and cross-campus participation continues to increase, OISS strongly encourages departments across campus to find ways to commemorate internationalization efforts in their areas.

 Please check back often for changes and updates to our IEW activities taking place in November and click below to see events from previous IEW's!

-This year's IEW will be held from November 12-16, 2018!
-Please see below for a full schedule, and make sure to check back often as events will continue to be added until the start of IEW.
-Printable schedule also available!
+This year's IEW will take place November 15-19, 2021, but we are starting our events already during the previous week!
+Please see below for a full schedule, and make sure to check back often as events will continue to be added.

 Throughout International Education Week

 UPDATE: In celebration of IEW 2021, OISS donated 22 trees through American Forests.
 The Plant a Tree campaign has now ended for this year, but we are still accepting submissions to our Recommended Reading and Recipe collections.

 During this year's International Education Week, for each entry submitted to the virtual IEW events of Photo Competition, Recommended Reading, or International Recipes, OISS will plant a tree via American Forests!

 American Forests, one of the oldest conservation organizations in the U.S., works to reverse trends in deforestation.
 They have been restoring forests for more than 140 years.
 Today these efforts are more important than ever and OISS is excited to contribute.
 Please consider submitting an entry to the photo competition, a recommended book or a favorite recipe (you can even do all three!).

 By participating in the Photo Competition, Recommended Reading, or International Recipes, you will get to share a piece of your culture and help OISS plant trees!